Linoleum

 He grabbed my bags and raced with them as he led me to my platform.
 He loaded me and my baggage onto the train as fast as he could.
 The second I boarded, the train pulled away.
 It happened so fast.

 Something deep wanted to stay with him.
 The same something that didn’t want to go where I was going.
-What could have been the sliding doors moment if I had just missed that train?

 He waved from the platform and I waved from the train.